Franciscoarce08/BinaryClassificiation/README.md

     *   Use the scripts in the `/src` directory to perform specific tasks like data preprocessing, model training, and evaluation.
     *   Example: `python src/binary_classification_nlp`
+    *   In the same way, the scripts of this code can be used from its “main.py” file.

 ## Data